 Best Beaches On Aegina

 It’s a great idea to rent a car, a scooter, or even a bike to move around on the island.
 The north and south coast have excellent beaches to sunbathe, swim, and relax.
 Aegina is a Greek island, after all, so you’ll find numerous gorgeous beaches.
 These are some of the nicest beaches you can check on the island:

 The wide sandy beach is quite close to the main town of Aegina, reasonably close to another gem you can visit on the island, the Temple of Apollo.
 The beach has impressively clear waters, and it’s pretty safe if you’re staying with children.
-Since it’s quite a popular spot and enjoys a relatively central position, you’ll quickly find several tavernas and beach bars for snacks, drinks, and even a meal in full Greek style.
+Since it’s quite a popular spot and enjoys a relatively central position, you’ll quickly find several tavernas and beach bars for snacks, drinks, and even a full Greek-style meal.

 Marathonas is probably the most popular beach in Aegina, it’s well-known among tourists, and you will usually find it quite crowded.
-For those who are into adrenaline and fun, on Marathonas, it’s possible to practice different water sports and dive or explore the magnificent sunbed by doing some snorkeling.
+For those who are into adrenaline and fun, on Marathonas, it’s possible to practice different water sports and dive or explore the magnificent sunbed by doing some snorkeling near a marathonas beach.

 Not many tourists know about this remote place, so the beach is usually empty.
 The area is home to a magnificent landscape, fantastic island views, and sea views.

-If you’ve decided to try this little fishing village, don’t leave without first visiting its romantic seaside area.
+If you’ve decided to try this little fishing village, don’t leave without first visiting its romantic seaside area and the fish market.
 The beach is quiet and gorgeous; there are some scenic coves to explore and areas with sand, which is safer if you visit with children.